 Social media content is another kind of content you could sell.
 Set up a private Facebook group for paying members.
 Stay active in the group by answering their questions and commenting on their content.
 Most importantly, encourage them to help one another.

 Want to deliver content to your fans in their inboxes too?
 Offer a paid newsletter subscription where you send poignant content they’ll love.
 This is also a great way to notify them about your new episodes.
 Just make sure the content isn’t a rehash of your podcast episodes.

 If it makes sense for your show, you could charge a subscription to receive downloadable resources you create for each episode.
 For instance, a digital design podcast might give out downloadable templates.
 A marketing podcast might offer downloadable checklists and worksheets.

-Premium podcast subscriptions are powerful tools to drive revenue with your podcast, but like we said, there are other options.
-There are plenty of hyper successful podcasts who never charge for a single episode or piece of premium content.
+Premium podcast subscriptions are powerful tools to drive revenue with your podcast, with many options to explore.
+There are plenty of successful podcasts who never charge for a single episode or piece of premium content.
 In the end, choose the podcast monetization methods that are right for your audience and your business.

 What’s your experience?
 Have you ever produced and sold a premium podcast subscription?
 Let us know in the comments.